-Scoliosis is the most common type of spinal deformity (abnormality).
+Scoliosis is the most common type of spinal deformity.
 Scoliosis is when the spine is abnormally curved.
-There are several types of scoliosis found in children, the most common of which is adolescent idiopathic scoliosis.
-Up to 5% of the population has idiopathic scoliosis.
+There are several types of scoliosis found in children, the most common of which is adolescent idiopathic scoliosis (AIS).
+AIS impacts approximately 5% of the population.

 Other forms of childhood scoliosis include: